mzeidenberg/fall24_0002_website/content/home/syllabus.md

 General information regarding the course, topics covered, required textbooks, course tutors, etc. can be found on the [Common Course Syllabus](https://cs.nyu.edu/elearning/CSCI_UA_0002/common_syllabus.php).

 ## Office Hours
-Office hours will be held in person and on Zoom this semester Mondays and Wednesdays from 2-3 PM and Tuesdays and Thursdays from 12:40-1:40 PM.
+Office hours will be held in person and on Zoom this semester Mondays and Wednesdays from 2-3 PM and Tuesdays and Thursdays from 12:45-1:45 PM.

-My office is 419 Warren Weaver Hall (the Courant Institute building) if you want to meet me in person.
+My office is room 419 in Warren Weaver Hall (the Courant Institute building at 251 Mercer St.)

-The Zoom link for M/W office hours is https://nyu.zoom.us/j/93843923104
+The Zoom link for M/W office hours is https://nyu.zoom.us/j/95768462807

-The Zoom link for Tu/Th office hours is https://nyu.zoom.us/j/99120599500
+The Zoom link for Tu/Th office hours is https://nyu.zoom.us/j/95230883194

-These links which can also be found in Brightspace under the "Zoom" tab.
+These links can also be found in Brightspace under the "Zoom" tab.

 Please turn your camera on if possible when you connect.